xiezhq/ISEScan/README.md

   - **&** tells your computer to run jobs in the background without interrupting you on the current terminal (e.g. xterm), in order that you can work on other things on the same terminal.
   You can check your job status by the command `top -c -u xiezhq` (assuming your user name is **xiezhq**).

   It might take several days or weeks for 200 genomes to complete.
 It depends on how many CPU cores you have on your computer and how fast each CPU core is.
 Please do not load too many ISEScan jobs because each ISEScan job will consume part of your RAM on your computer.
-However, you can always test and estimate how many GB RAM and how many hours are required for a genome.
+However, you can always test and estimate how many GB RAM and how many hours are required for one genome.

 <a name="Re-run"></a>
 ### Re-run ISEScan without gene/protein prediction and HMMER searching